eflemist/dataengineering-capstone/README.md

 ### Application Execution

 #### Dataset
-The size of the dataset is approx. 5GB.
+The size of the dataset is approx 5GB.
 The dataset holds on month of data (Jan, 2019).
 However, files are processed on a daily bases.
 To control which days are processed, modify the start and end dates in the gblevent.cfg file.
 The process is currently set process the 1st fourteen days.